alishway/Close-Format-Nemesis/README.md

 ## Code

 The codes are prepared according to the guidelines set out by the Coursera team.
 Spacing is a minimum of 8 spaces from the left.
 Other than using GitHub, I don't have any other code sharing plans.
 These codes will be reproducible, but they might not reproduce exactly the results presented here.
 When structuring the codes in the code files, I annotate them so that I could identify what I'm actually doing with the codes.
-For example: setting work directory, getting work directory, listing files inside folder, dowloading files, etc.
+For example: setting work directory, getting work directory, listing files inside folder, dowloading files, etc. I plan to make both the Raw code and the Final code accessible for the final project.

 ## Final product